rpgreview/papersandpaychecks/cow-orkers.md

 **Summonings**

-A character with the Summonings perk has the knowledge of how to summon a magical creature (c.f., bestiary) from its environ to a specially prepared summoning circle.
-Naturally enough the magical being is less than impressed with being so rudely interrupted (often from very inappropriate situations) and will not be well disposed towards the wizard.
+A character with the Summonings perk has the knowledge of how to summon a creature (c.f., bestiary) from its environ to a specially prepared summoning circle.
+Naturally enough the magical being is less than impressed with being so rudely interrupted (often from very inappropriate situations) and will not be well-disposed towards the wizard.
 Nevertheless, under the rules of magic the creature will perform a task for the wizard with appropriate compensation (a bargaining contest) that will bind it in a contractual manner.
 The task must be temporal in nature and when completed the creature will vanish and return to where it was summoned from.
-The Summoning ritual takes one strategic turn to perform and costs the caster a physical wound.
+Note that this ritual is also used to create undead from corpses, although they will be compliant to the caster's wishes.
+The Summoning ritual takes one strategic turn to perform and costs the caster four physical bruises.

 **Team Captain**